 For the fabric, I wanted to stay with my grey theme, based on my concept bedroom, which you can see in my master bedroom post.

-Some of the other bloggers noted that you can use the ‘egg crate’ foam from Walmart, also known as “convoluted foam” which is a lot cheaper than purchasing foam from the foam store.
+Thanks to the other bloggers, who noted that you can use the ‘egg crate’ foam from Walmart, also known as convoluted foam which is a lot cheaper than purchasing foam from the foam store.
 I did call the local foam store and they quoted me $94 for a piece of 3’ foam!!
 Yikes!
 So, I ended up going with the Walmart foam.
 I bought two twin sized pieces at $17 each.
 So the cost of the foam came to about $35, which is substantially better than $96!
 However, now that my foam is only 36`wide, I had to cut down my pegboard to the same size.
 I still think it will be high enough as it will be wall-mounted and I can adjust up or down as needed.

 Next step is to affix the foam to the pegboard so it stays in place while you are working.
-I used spray adhesive.
-I used this brand: it wasn’t expensive and worked fine, It only needs to stay in place while the buttons are being tufted.
+I used Spray Adhesive it wasn’t expensive and worked fine, It only needs to stay in place while the buttons are being tufted.
 I laid it on top of a plastic drop cloth.
 You need to spray this pretty close to the board.
 I also sprayed between the two pieces of foam, which I placed convoluted sides together.
 And warning, it`s pretty smelly stuff, you will want to have the windows opened for this.

-I purchased the button covering kits from Fabricland, and got them for 50% off.
+I purchased my Button Cover Kit from Fabricland, and got them for 50% off.
 They were still pretty pricey at $20 for all of them.
 I didn’t find it too troublesome covering the buttons, but I have used these before.
 I covered all of my buttons in advance of tufting, I think it would make the job too fidgety to do them as you go.
-This is a great little project to do while watching your favourite show.
-I did like the trick of using a paint stir stick to put over the “thimble” piece before hammering, definitely saved some wear and tear on the fingers.
+This is a great little project to do while watching your favourite TV show.
+I did like the trick of using a paint stir stick to put over the “thimble” piece before hammering, definitely saved some wear and tear on the fingers – thanks Ursula!

 Here is what it looks like part way through: